Network

 Disadvantages:

-• Requires physical access to the router which might not be possible everywhere.
+• Requires physical access to the router.

 Direct connection